umhau/umhau.github.io/_posts/2021-11-24-wireguard-roadwarrior-2.md

 - networking
 - VPN
 - lighttpd
+- simple
+- ergonomic
 categories: walkthroughs
 ---

 **work in progress. easier to read on the blog than in VS code while I'm building it.**

-We're going to build a VPN server on OpenBSD and give it its own public IP address; write a program to generate keypairs and config files, and zip them up; create a local website that tracks the use/disuse status of each VPN client's IP address; create a standardized client config; and automate the whole thing so it's autonomous for years at a stretch.
+We're going to build a VPN server on OpenBSD and give it its own public IP address; write a program to generate VPN client config files; create a local website that tracks the use/disuse status of each VPN client's IP address; and automate the whole thing so it's autonomous for years at a stretch.

 Tall order, but we got this.